How to increase your chances of winning competitions

 Lots of comps (particularly text comps and instant wins) allow you one entry per day.
 Even by entering a prize draw for a second time you’ve already doubled your chance of winning – so if you can do an entry every day for the duration of a promotion, your chance of winning will be significantly increased.

 Habits are important – get yourself into a regular comping routine.
 Use Google calendar notifications, phone alarms or even Post-it notes to remind yourself to listen out for radio comps, do daily instant wins, weekly Google searches or monthly checks of your favourite websites.
+I use the free Asana app to set repeat tasks.

 Search for local low-entry competitions